 ASWAN (night on board)

-Then the next day we visited the temple of Philae which is reached by boat.
+Then the next day we visited the temple of Philae which is reached by motorboat.

-Late that afternoon we took a taxi and tried to have tea at the Old Cataract Hotel where Agatha Christie wrote Death on the Nile, but they did not let us in, so the taxi driver recommended us to go up to the terrace of a place called The Nubian House at the top of the hill.
-We enjoyed a spectacular sunset overlooking the Nile and Elephantine Island.
+Late that afternoon we took a taxi to go have tea at the Old Cataract Hotel where Agatha Christie wrote Death on the Nile, but we weren't allowed in because we were not guests at the hotel, so the taxi driver recommended us to go up to the terrace of The Nubian House at the top of the hill.
+We enjoyed a stunning sunset overlooking the Nile and the Elephantine Island.

-Since we were not able to book a flight for Abu Simbel that was our farewell night.
-Something exceptional with unforgettable memories.
+Since we were unable to book a flight for Abu Simbel this time, so that was our farewell night.

-Buy your air tickets in time.
-We thought it would be very easy there and upon arrival we did not find any flight despite the fact that there are several a day and it only takes about 25 minutes by plane.
+ABU SIMBEL Buy your air tickets some time ahead of your trip.
+We thought it would be very easy there and upon arrival we did not find any flight despite the fact that there are several flights a day and it only takes about 25 minutes by plane.